 In Elementary School, ELL best practices are part of the instruction.
-This includes guided reading, Daily 5, or other small group practices.
-Students needing more support may be referred to our ASEP program.
+Students needing more support may be referred to our Foundational English Program (FEP).

 The Middle School and High School may provide intensive English Instruction with modified classes in Science and Social Studies.
-Students may be assigned single or multiple classes to receive English instruction support or required to participate in the after school ASEP ELL program.
+Students may be assigned single or multiple classes to receive English instruction support or required to participate in supplemental English classes and support is provided by the school's Foundational English Program (FEP).